snarkhunter/oofcanvas/manual.md

    for its arguments, is for use by SWIG when generating the Python interface.

+5. The `create` method just calls one of the constructors, and returns a pointer to the new `CanvasRectangle`.
+It will be the only form of the constructor available to Python.

-5. The `classname` method is used by the templates in `pythonexportable.h` to allow a generic `CanvasItem` object returned from C++ to Python to be interpreted as the correct `CanvasItem` subclass.
+6. The `classname` method is used by the templates in `pythonexportable.h` to allow a generic `CanvasItem` object returned from C++ to Python to be interpreted as the correct `CanvasItem` subclass.
 The method just returns the name of the